Bsrichawla/bsrichawla.github.io/README.md

 # **Bahadar Srichawla D.O., M.S.**

 ## 🌟 About Me
 My name is Bahadar Srichawla, and I am a current resident physician in the department of neurology at the University of Massachusetts Chan Medical School.
-My research interests are deeply rooted in the rneurological sciences.
+My research interests are deeply rooted in the reurological sciences.
 I am particularly specialized in:

 **Neurocritical Care:** Focusing on advanced treatments and interventions for critically ill neurological patients.